JHU-PL-Lab/www-fpse/lecture/lists.md

 * First we will do a few more recursive functions over lists
 * Then we will show how the `Core.List` library functions allow a great many (most?) operations to be written without recursion
 * This is *combinator programming*, solve a task by composing operations on a few standard combinators ("combiners")
+* (Note for Assignment 1 Part I you will not be able to use the library combinators, they are for Part II)

 #### Reversing a list